 - Don’t buy a stock just because a friend of a friend or someone you know made a lot of money on the stock.
 In most cases, you’ll end up losing your money.

-- Never buy a stock at market open.
+- Never buy a stock at the market open.
 Never.
 There’s always a pop at the market open, which quickly fades away in an hour or two.
-The ideal time to purchase a stock is about 45 minutes or an hour after the market opens, and late in the afternoon, about 30 minutes before the market closes.
+The ideal time to purchase a stock is about 45 minutes or an hour after the market opens and late in the afternoon, about 30 minutes before the market closes.
 Contrariwise, the ideal time to sell is during the market open or about 1300 hrs.
 Eastern Time.
 Check the daily chart of the stock.
 You’ll be surprised at how similar the price fluctuations are.

 - Always have a time frame for a stock.
 This can be a day, a month, a year, or even longer.